apache/pulsar/site2/docs/client-libraries-java.md

         .subscriptionType(SubscriptionType.Failover)
         .subscribe()
 //conumser1 is the active consumer, consumer2 is the standby consumer.
-//consumer1 receive 5 messages and then consumer crashed, consumer 2 will promoted to active consumer
+//consumer1 receives 5 messages and then crashes, consumer2 takes over as an  active consumer.

 ```

-Multiple consumers can attach to the same subscription but only first consumer is active, others is standby.
-When the active consumer disconnected, messages will dispatch to one of standby consumers and it will be the active consumer.
+Multiple consumers can attach to the same subscription, yet only the first consumer is active, and others are standby.
+When the active consumer is disconnected, messages will be dispatched to one of standby consumers, and the standby consumer becomes active consumer.

-If the first active consumer received 5 then disconnected and then the standby consumer become active consumer, consumer1 will received:
+If the first active consumer receives 5 messages and is disconnected, the standby consumer becomes active consumer.
+Consumer1 will receive:

 ```
 ("key-1", "message-1-1")